 - Who is Enefit?

 Enefit is the world’s largest oil shale energy company and has a 30-year track record of producing liquid fuels from mined oil shale in an environmentally safe, smart and economically viable manner.
 Enefit’s parent company, located in Estonia, employs more than 5,800 people.
 The company is the largest energy producer and one of the biggest renewable energy producers in the Baltics.
 In addition to producing oil shale, Enefit produces energy from wind, biomass and mixed municipal waste.
 Besides the USA, Enefit is also active in Latvia, Lithuania, Poland, Germany, Jordan, Estonia, Finland and Sweden.
 Enefit currently produces approximately 1.2 million barrels of oil from oil shale each year.

 - Where is Enefit’s project located in Utah?

 Enefit’s Utah project is located within one of the richest areas of the region’s oil shale formation.
-Enefit owns or leases 30,274 acres located approximately 45 minutes south of Vernal, Utah, which contains more than 500 million barrels of proven and probable oil reserves, and more than 2.6 billion barrels of recoverable oil from oil shale.
+Enefit owns or leases more than 27,000 acres located approximately 45 minutes south of Vernal, Utah, which contains more than 500 million barrels of proven and probable oil reserves, and more than 2.6 billion barrels of recoverable oil from oil shale.
 Enefit will provide a proven, efficient and environmentally sound means to help Utah achieve energy independence.

 - Why does Enefit need a utility corridor across federal land?